What to Do After a Self-Driving Car Accident

 5. Call an Attorney for Help

 Please reach out to an Arizona self-driving car accident attorney immediately after the incident occurs.
 Accidents involving these vehicles will likely occur more and more, particularly as companies expand testing and as legislation allows these vehicles on the roadways.
-You need an attorney with experience handling these specific types of cases.
+You need an injury attorney in Phoenix with experience handling these specific types of cases.
 You want to go up against insurance carriers and at-fault parties with the best possible chance of recovering compensation, and having an attorney by your side can help.

 6. Continue Your Medical Care